Stephen Fox-Strangways, 1st Earl of Ilchester: Death and burial

 Fox died in September 1776, aged 72, and was succeeded by his son Henry Thomas Fox-Strangways, 2nd Earl of Ilchester.
+Fox was buried in the church yard of St. Mary's Chapel on his estate at Melbury Sampford, Dorset.

+The parish register for Pitton and Farley in Wiltshire contains a burial record for Stephen Standish Strangways Lord Stavordale dated 31 March 1777.
+That would be a courtesy title for the Earl or his son or grandson.
+It is unclear who the buried person actually is.

 Fictitious depictions

 Stephen Fox appears as "Stephen Reynard", later Lord Ivell and Earl of Wessex, in the short story "The First Countess of Wessex" by Thomas Hardy, collected in A Group of Noble Dames.

 Arms

 The arms of the head of the Fox-Strangways family are blazoned Quarterly of four: 1st & 4th: Sable, two lions passant paly of six argent and gules (Strangways); 2nd & 3rd: Ermine, on a chevron azure three foxes' heads and necks erased or on a canton of the second a fleur-de-lys of the third (Fox).